Lehman College President Daniel Lemons Biography

 From 2012-2013 Dr. Lemons was on leave from CUNY and co-founded an institute that focused on global energy poverty through energy development projects, primarily in Haiti.
 He helped found the CUNY Advanced Science Research Center’s animal care and use program and oversaw it from 2014-2017.

-Dr. Lemons has been an elected trustee in the village of Hastings-on-Hudson, NY, since 2015.
-His area of focus on the board of trustees is sustainability and the environment.
-In that capacity he has led numerous sustainability projects and has also worked with Hudson River conservation organizations, including Scenic Hudson and Riverkeeper, in efforts to preserve the Hudson River ecosystem.
+Dr. Lemons served as an elected trustee in the village of Hastings-on-Hudson, NY, from 2015 to 2020, focusing on sustainability and the environment.
+In that capacity he led numerous sustainability projects and worked with Hudson River conservation organizations, including Scenic Hudson and Riverkeeper, in efforts to preserve the Hudson River ecosystem.